J. Rodney Gilstrap

-James Rodney Gilstrap (born May 1, 1957) is the Chief United States district judge of the United States District Court for the Eastern District of Texas.
+James Rodney Gilstrap (born May 1, 1957) is a United States district judge of the United States District Court for the Eastern District of Texas.
 He is notable for presiding over more than one quarter of all patent infringement cases filed in the nation and is often referred to by various sources as the country's single "busiest patent judge."

 Early life and education

 Gilstrap was born in Pensacola, Florida.
 He is an Eagle Scout.
 He received a Bachelor of Arts from Baylor University in 1978, where he graduated magna cum laude.
 As an undergraduate he was inducted into Phi Beta Kappa.
 He also earned a Juris Doctor from Baylor Law School in 1981, where he was associate editor of the Baylor Law Review.
 While on the review, he published the article Video Recorders: Copyright Infringement, 33 Baylor Law Review 695 (1981).
 Gilstrap later served as president of the Baylor Law Alumni Association.